Environmental risk assessment of genetically modified plants - concepts and controversies

 The information compiled in this component II will allow to further reduce the number of testing species from component I to those that are most exposed to GM plants and their transgene products/metabolites under the assumption that these will be the ones most likely experiencing adverse effects.
 Modelling exposure scenarios could assist in this effort.

-Illustrative classifications for types of properties, stressors, adverse effect scenarios and testable hypotheses
+Adverse effect scenarios and testable hypotheses

 For Bt-plants, as with any other plant compound, the novel toxic protein, like the Cry toxins of Bt-crops, must be expected to be ingested by almost all herbivores feeding on these crops and moving through the associated food chain.
 During this process, the novel protein can take on new properties as it is biochemically altered/broken down during the passage through the various gut milieus and may exert effects at higher trophic levels in an entirely unexpected way.
 Such effects cannot be predicted for example from the known mode of action stemming almost exclusively from a very restricted group of organisms, the target pest herbivores .